CM4all/beng-proxy/doc/translation.rst

   Without this flag, only successful responses (2xx) are filtered.
 Only useful when at least one ``FILTER`` was specified.

-- ``SUBST_YAML_FILE``: Substitute variables with values from the given YAML file.
-The payload consists of 3 strings separated by a null byte: the prefix for variable names (example: “``foo.``”; may be empty; will be stripped before looking up in the YAML file), the YAML file path (absolute, i.e. starting with slash) and a path inside the YAML file where YAML map to be used is found (segments separated with dots; may be empty).
-Example: “``foo.\0/the/file.yaml\0inside.file``”.
-Inside the specified YAML map, child maps can be addressed using the dot as a separator, e.g. “``foo.bar``” looks up the key ``bar`` in a map found under key ``foo``.
-See section :ref:`subst` for more information.

-- ``SUBST_ALT_SYNTAX``: Use the alternative variable reference syntax.
-  This setting is enabled for all substitution filters of this response (but not for substitution filters of embedded widgets).
-No payload.
-  See section :ref:`subst` for more information.

 - ``PROCESS``: enables the :program:`beng-proxy` processor, see section :ref:`processor`